quantstamp/InsightsNetwork_Review/README.md

 Oyente reported that EVM code coverage is `99.6%`.
 The tool explore almost all the possible paths.

-Mythril tool reported that the call a non-zero amount of Ether is sent to an address taken from function arguments in `recipient.transfer(amount)`  (line 78 of function `transfer()`).
-We believe this to be a false positive, since the function `transfer()` is protectef by `onlyOwner` modifier.
+Mythril tool reported that the a non-zero amount of Ether is sent to an address taken from function arguments in `recipient.transfer(amount)`  (line 78 of function `transfer()`).
+We believe this to be a false positive, since the function `transfer()` is protected by `onlyOwner` modifier.

 # Recommendations